elm-community/js-integration-examples/more/webcomponents/README.md

     Html.node "my-element" [] [ Html.text "Awesome!" ]
 ```

-Let's have a look at the anatomy of a custom element, this should be pretty straight forward for the most part.
+Let's have a look at the anatomy of a custom element.
+Note that this only covers the part of the API that is most relevant to Elm, we provide links to associated concepts where appropriate.

 ### Construction